Best SSD in 2023 – top solid-state drives to slot in your PC

 The curtain’s calling for SATA SSDs.
 What was once the king of cheaper solid-state drives is now outshone by smaller, faster M.2 alternatives occupying a similar budget.
 There’s still room in your rig for the humble SATA, though.
 These bulkier 2.5in options might take up more room, but you can plug far more into a motherboard, and they’re still cheaper for price per gigabyte.

 We haven’t tested the Samsung 870 Evo, but we can tell it strikes a fantastic balance.
-It offers more capacity options than any other device on this list, with 250GB, 500GB, 1TB, 2TB, and 4TB models.
-Prices start at £30 for the smallest drive, but 2TB is the sweet spot, sitting at around £106.
-4TB asks for more than double this, making it less economical.
+It offers more capacity options than any other device on this list, with 250GB, 500GB, 1TB, 2TB, and 4TB models, with prices starting at £30 for the smallest drive.
+It’s worth noting that 250GB is difficult to find new in the US, leaving the 500GB model to kick things off at $69.99.

 Samsung prides the device on a 2,400TBW endurance for the largest capacity.
 This is backed by a five-year guarantee, and you can use Magician software to check the device’s health.
 If you can go for an NVMe, we’d recommend it.
 If you can’t, there are few SATA SSDs better than the Samsung 870 Evo.